Scalr/terraform-provider-scalr/docs/resources/workspace.md

 - `dry_runs_enabled` (Boolean) Set (true/false) to configure the VCS driven dry runs should run when pull request to configuration versions branch created.
 Default `true`.
 - `ingress_submodules` (Boolean) Designates whether to clone git submodules of the VCS repository.
 - `path` (String, Deprecated) The repository subdirectory that Terraform will execute from.
 If omitted or submitted as an empty string, this defaults to the repository's root.
+- `trigger_patterns` (String) The gitignore-style patterns for files, whose changes will trigger a run for the workspace using this binding when the CV is created.
+Conflicts with `trigger_prefixes`.
+If `trigger_prefixes` and `trigger_patterns` are omitted, any change in `path` will trigger a new run.
 - `trigger_prefixes` (List of String) List of paths (relative to `path`), whose changes will trigger a run for the workspace using this binding when the CV is created.
-If omitted or submitted as an empty list, any change in `path` will trigger a new run.
+Conflicts with `trigger_patterns`.
+If `trigger_prefixes` and `trigger_patterns` are omitted, any change in `path` will trigger a new run.

 <a id="nestedatt--created_by"></a>